-I often facetiously joke that producers/directors created the tiers of auditions because actors give you syphilis; so they created the casting director, bought a couch, formed a line of actors and said, “Let us know which ones give you a rash.”
-Snarky humor aside, I’ve come to believe auditions are not only harmful to the theater because they foster mistrust, hierarchy, barriers between artists, and diminish process (if you’re casting actors who can play the character from day one why not eliminate the rehearsal period like film and television) but are also less effective than other forms of casting.
-I’ve championed actors who were great in the audition room, cast them in my plays, only to find they didn’t have the craft to rehearse a play and perform it night after night.
+I often facetiously joke that producers/directors created the tiers of auditions because actors give you syphilis, so they created the casting director, bought a couch, formed a line of actors, and said, “Let us know which ones give you a rash.”
+Snarky humor aside, I’ve come to believe auditions are not only harmful to the theatre because they foster mistrust, hierarchy, and barriers between artists, as well as diminish process (if you’re casting actors who can play the character from day one why not eliminate the rehearsal period like film and television), but they are also less effective than other forms of casting.
+I’ve championed actors who were great in the audition room and cast them in my plays only to find they didn’t have the craft to rehearse a play and perform it night after night.
 Auditions are preparing our actors for auditioning (a much easier job than rehearsing and performing an entire play) when they should be practicing the craft of acting.
 And we’ve all seen flops where the actors were auditioned.
 Auditioning does not guarantee you a great production.

 I love watching an actor play a role.
 Do they have to actually be the role?
 Some would argue, in this market and culture where failure is not celebrated, yes.

 So far I’ve cast four of my ensemble productions without a single audition (including two productions of my large ensemble play—thirty-six cast members—The Lily’s Revenge).
 Aside from the art itself, it’s the aspect of the productions I’m most proud of.
-Some incredible things happened and some mistakes were made (strangely enough, more incredible things and fewer mistakes than when I cast plays solely from auditions).
-The biggest lesson was when I treat actors as capable from the get-go, (before casting them) they work harder.
+Some incredible things have happened and some mistakes have been made (strangely enough, more incredible things and fewer mistakes than when I cast plays solely from auditions).
+The biggest lesson has been that when I’ve treated actors as capable from the get-go (before casting them), they work harder.
 I’m not sure why but I don’t think it’s only gratitude for not having to audition.
-It could be that actors who’ve gone through many callbacks to win the roles, feel they’ve explored their parts enough and so don’t work as openly or as much in the rehearsal period.
-What I learned is that starting from scratch with actors who weren’t asked to audition, created a more fruitful process and resulted in my most successful productions artistically and financially.
-I can only hypothesize, but it seemed the actors dug in more because we treated them from the start like the professionals they’d already spent their lives proving themselves to be.
+It could be that actors who’ve gone through many callbacks to win the roles feel they’ve explored their parts enough and so don’t work as openly or as much in the rehearsal period.
+What I’ve learned is that starting from scratch with actors who weren’t asked to audition created a more fruitful process and resulted in my most successful productions artistically and financially.
+I can only hypothesize, but it seems like the actors dug in more because we treated them from the start like the professionals they’d already spent their lives proving themselves to be.
 They went about creating instead of treating the rehearsal process as if the hard part (winning the role) was already complete.
-The success of my non-auditioned productions and the joy-filled experience of them (The Magic Theater’s production of The Lily’s Revenge being the most recent and exuberantly gleeful) have convinced me to make auditions the exception rather than the rule.
+The success of my non-auditioned productions and the joy-filled experience of them (the Magic Theatre’s production of The Lily’s Revenge being the most recent and exuberantly gleeful) have convinced me to make auditions the exception rather than the rule.

 What I’m suggesting is we respect the artist more or at least as much as the art.
-In the new play realm theaters like Arena Stage are doing just that.
-They are interested in building relationships more than reading blind submissions (read David Dower's wonderful letter to Hal Brooks for an understanding of what they are doing instead).
+In the new play realm, theatres like Arena Stage are doing just that.
+They are interested in building relationships more than reading blind submissions.

-I would go one step further and suggest not to read plays until after they've committed to producing them.
-Instead get to know artists and their body of work.
-Give them a date on the calendar for when their new play will be produced and… trust.
-If you’ve liked plays they’ve written in the past, chances are they’ll write something you’ll be interested in again, and if not, the production will be over in a couple months but the relationship with the artist may last decades.
+I would go one step further and suggest that theatres not read plays until after they’ve committed to producing them.
+Instead, get to know artists and their body of work.
+Specifically for playwrights, theatres should give them a date on the calendar for when their new play will be produced and… trust.
+If you’ve liked plays they’ve written in the past, chances are they’ll write something you’ll be interested in again and, if not, the production will be over in a couple months but the relationship with the artist may last decades.
 This isn’t a new way of working.
 Joe Papp often offered productions to playwrights on the day before the critics came to their current production.
 He didn’t need to read what they’d come up with.
 He trusted.
-Sometimes it didn’t work and sometimes it did, but the same goes for theaters that commit to productions solely from having a developed script in their hands.
-There is no guarantee for success, so let’s treat our artists like they know what their doing and let them do it.
+Sometimes it didn’t work and sometimes it did, but the same goes for theatres that commit to productions solely from having a developed script in their hands.
+There is no guarantee for success, so let’s treat our artists like they know what they’re doing and let them do it.

 Starting from scratch with actors who weren’t asked to audition, created a more fruitful process and resulted in my most successful productions artistically and financially